rigamortus/mynewrepo/README.md

 __Final Result__:
 ![final](images/6-final.png)

-__NOTE__: Ensure ports 8080, 5050, and 22 are opened on the security group attached to teh EC2 Jenkins server.
+__NOTE__: Ensure ports 8080, 5050, and 22 are opened on the security group attached to the EC2 Jenkins server.